decaf-dev/obsidian-dataloom/README.md

 #### Table ID Row

 The table id row is a normal markdown row with the first column containing a unique string.
-This string must be unique per table per file.
-If you use the same id in another file that's fine.
+This string must be unique for each table in a file (if you use the same id in another file that's fine).

 The id is used to map a table to its data in the settings.
 If you change this id, your table will not be able to find its settings and will create new ones.

 If you omit this id, your table will not be rendered as an NLT table.

 ![Screenshot](https://raw.githubusercontent.com/trey-wallis/obsidian-notion-like-tables/master/.readme/table-id-row.png)